pkhuong/pkhuong.github.io/source/_posts/2022-06-01-hacking-tips-for-linux-perf-porcelain.markdown

 3. which triggers Linux's performance monitoring interrupt handler
 4. which will finally write both the far branch event and its associated PT buffer to the perf event ring buffer.

+Not only does this work, but it also minimises the trigger latency.
+That's a big win compared to, e.g., [perf record's built-in `--switch-output-event`](https://man7.org/linux/man-pages/man1/perf-record.1.html#:~:text=%2D%2Dswitch%2Doutput%2Devent): a trigger latency on the order of hundreds of microseconds forces a large PT buffer in order to capture the period we're actually interested in, and copying that large buffer slows down everything.

 Is this documented?
 -------------------